About Jurgen Appelo

 Jurgen calls himself a creative networker.
 But sometimes he’s a writer, speaker, trainer, entrepreneur, illustrator, manager, blogger, reader, dreamer, leader, freethinker, or… Dutch guy.
 Inc.com has called him a Top 50 Leadership Expert and a Top 100 Great Leadership Speaker.
 Since 2008, Jurgen writes a popular blog at NOOP.NL, offering ideas on the creative economy, agile management, organizational change, and personal development.
 He is the author of the book Management 3.0, which describes the role of the manager in agile organizations.
 And he wrote the little book How to Change the World, which describes a supermodel for change management.
 His most recent book is called #Workout, which offers you practical ideas to engage workers, improve work, and delight clients.

-Jurgen can help you upgrade your enterprise with more engagement and faster results; He can show you how to become an agile businesses with better software; He shows you how to creatively manage your company; And he can inspire professionals with a purpose, advocating work-life integration for creative people.
+Jurgen can help you upgrade your enterprise with more engagement and faster results; He can show you how to become an agile business with better software; He shows you how to creatively manage your company; And he can inspire professionals with a purpose, advocating work-life integration for creative people.
 Jurgen is CEO of the business network Happy Melly, and co-founder of the Agile Lean Europe network and the Stoos Network.
 He is also a speaker who is regularly invited to talk at business seminars and conferences around the world.

 Do you want me to contribute to your successful event?
 Would you like a top keynote speaker at your conference?